Master's Degree Final Project

 The Master's Final Project must be delivered within the deadline fixed by the regulation.

 Delays won't be admitted.
 All the students which won't deliver or pass the Master's Final Project will be able to register it in the next academic year, with the related surcharge provided that they fulfil the requirements about continuity and number of calls.
+Please note this involves a fees surcharge.

 The Project will be defended publicly in front of an assessment made up of three doctor lecturers.

-You can check the timetable here
+You can check the timetable here (pending update on link).

 The period between the delivery and the public dissertation won't be in any case inferior to fifteen calendar days.
 During this time, the project will be available to all the doctor lecturers of the Department.

-Only for students who are awarded a grade equivalent to A (9 to10):
+Only for students who are awarded a grade equivalent to A (9 to10).

 Authorization for the paper to be deposited at the Repositori Electrònic de la Recerca de Catalunya (RecerCat).
 Instructions below according to your situation: